TVoidS/Spirit-Vein-Cultivation/README.md

 ## TODO:
 ### Planned for SOON(TM):
-- Quests
 - Spirit Receptor Module (v1c18)

 ### Additions:
-- QUESTS: Entire thing needs to be implemented!
+- QUESTS: Need to add more! (requires narrative quest triggers?)
 - "Spirit Receptor Module" needs to be implemented
 - Knowledge Module!
 (This is not going to be anytime soon)
 - "Character Size" needs to be added and utilized!
 Research into what it actually changes too!